This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-1. Prep your veggies, cutting into juliennes, ribbons or matchsticks.
+1. Prep your veggies, cutting into juliennes, ribbons or matchsticks and place in large bowl.

-2. In a small saucepan, add garlic, shallot, fish sauce, lime juice, vinegar, oil, sugar, and Sriracha and give a stir, bring to a simmer.
+2. In a small saucepan, add garlic, shallot, fish sauce, lime juice, vinegar, brown sugar and Sriracha and give a stir, bring to a simmer.
 Place the vegetables in a large bowl, and pour the pickling liquid over the top, toss to coat well.
-Chill 15 minutes in the fridge, and toss again.
+Chill 15-30 minutes in the fridge, and toss again.

-3. Cook rice noodles according to the directions on the package, rinse with cold running water.
-(Alternately, pour boiling water over noodles in a bowl.
-Let noodles soak until tender but not mushy, anywhere from 5-15 minutes, depending on the size, then drain and rinse under very cold water until throughly chilled.)
+3. Cook rice noodles according to the directions on the package, to al dente, rinse with cold running water.
+Alternately, pour boiling water over the rice noodles in a shallow dish or bowl.
+Let noodles soak until tender ( to al dente) but not too soft (to prevent breaking), anywhere from 5-15 minutes, depending on the size, then drain and rinse under very cold water until thoroughly chilled.

-4. Add cold noodles and half of the herbs to the pickled vegetable bowl; toss to combine.
+4. Add the cold noodles, the olive oil, and half of the herbs to the pickled vegetable bowl; toss to combine.

 5. Refrigerate until ready to serve.
-Sprinkle with remaining herbs, just before serving; taste and adjust, salt, acid and sriracha to taste.
+Toss once more, taste and adjust salt, acid and sriracha to taste.
+Sprinkle with remaining herbs, and optional crushed peanuts.
+Add a protein if you like.

 6. This salad is best served very cold, so I’ll often make it one hour ahead or the day before.